 Association for Objective Hermeneutics

-The Association for Objective Hermeneutics (Arbeitsgemeinschaft Objektive Hermeneutik, "AGOH") considers itself to be an association for the advancement of research science, in particular of hermeneutical social research according to the principles of Objective Hermeneutics ("OH"), a research methodology, which emerged during the 1970s in Germany (see below).
-In one of the rare translated English texts, in which this methodology has been presented and justified by its founders, they declared:
+The Association for Objective Hermeneutics (Arbeitsgemeinschaft Objektive Hermeneutik, "AGOH") considers itself to be an association for the advancement of research science, in particular of hermeneutical social research according to the principles of Objective Hermeneutics ("OH"), a research methodology, which emerged during the 1970s in Germany.

 The Association was founded in Frankfurt am Main (Germany) on September 19, 1992, by scholars of various disciplines, in the humanities and in the social sciences.
 Its goal is to provide all scholars using this methodology with a means for steady and continual exchange and a platform spanning those disciplines in which the methodology is being used.
 The Association also seeks to diffuse the general principles of its methodological approach among colleagues.